khaeru/sdmx/doc/implementation.rst

        Support for SDMX-JSON.

+.. _sdmx-csv:

 SDMX-CSV
     Based on Comma-Separated Value (CSV).
+    The SDMX-CSV *format* is versioned differently from the overall SDMX *standard*: `SDMX-CSV 1.0 <https://github.com/sdmx-twg/sdmx-csv/tree/v1.0>`__ corresponds to SDMX 2.1, and SDMX-CSV 2.0 corresponds to SDMX 3.0.

-    Like SDMX-JSON, the SDMX-CSV format supports only data, not structures or metadata.
+    SDMX-CSV format supports only data and metadata, not structures.

     Reference: https://github.com/sdmx-twg/sdmx-csv

+    .. versionadded:: 2.9.0

+       Support for SDMX-CSV 1.0.

-    :mod:`sdmx` **does not** currently support SDMX-CSV; see :issue:`34`, :issue:`36`.
+    :mod:`sdmx` does not currently support *writing* SDMX-CSV.

-:mod:`sdmx`:

-- reads all kinds of SDMX-ML and SDMX-JSON messages.
-- uses, via `sdmx-test-data <https://github.com/khaeru/sdmx-test-data/>`_, specimens of messages in both data formats.
-  These are used by the test suite to check that the code functions as intended, but can also be viewed to understand the data formats.
+    See :issue:`34`.

 .. _web-service: